abhishek-kumar-code/Redfish_Public/Specification.md

 The ability to DELETE a Session by specifying the Session resource ID allows an administrator with sufficient privilege to terminate other users sessions from a different session.

+When a session is terminated, the service shall not terminate open connections established by the session for long-standing HTTP operations, such as connections for [Server-Sent Events](#server-sent-events) or a transferring an image for the Update Service.

 #### AccountService